What Is a Flexible Electrical Conduit?

 ANAMET Electrical, Inc. has been manufacturing durable, liquid-tight, flexible electrical conduit systems since 1908.
 Our proprietary techniques and tooling enable our customers to safely connect and protect electrical wiring systems in the air, at sea, and on land.
-Our conduits are rigorously tested for various industrial, residential, and commercial applications.
+Our conduit is rigorously tested for various industrial, residential, and commercial applications.

-Since 1949, we have produced Anaconda Sealtite® conduits listed for safe use according to Underwriters Laboratories (UL) standards.
-This patented conduit currently protects and connects optical fibers, cables, and electrical wiring worldwide.
+Since 1949, we have produced Anaconda Sealtite® conduit types listed for safe use according to Underwriters Laboratories (UL) standards.
+This trademarked conduit currently protects and connects optical fibers, cables and electrical wiring worldwide.

-ANAMET Electrical, Inc. is the world’s largest supplier and manufacturer of liquid-tight flexible metal conduits.
-Learn more about the different types and advantages of flexible electrical conduits.
+ANAMET Electrical, Inc. is the world’s largest supplier and manufacturer of liquid-tight flexible metal conduit.
+Learn more about the different types and advantages of flexible electrical conduit.

 Reasons to Install Flexible Conduit Systems